chef-boneyard/chef-apt-docker/README.md

 Note: Debian 7 requires the wheezy-backports repository be setup to fully satisfy requirements of the docker packages.
 This cookbook does not handle that, but you will need to setup that repository if running Debian 7.

+Note: As of version 2.0 of this cookbook installs *docker-ce* instead of *docker-engine* as Docker renamed the free Docker products to Docker Community Edition (CE) in 2017.

 ## License & Authors

 **Author:** Cookbook Engineering Team ([cookbooks@chef.io](mailto:cookbooks@chef.io))